Skip to main content

 Upload your API docs and help articles

-Upload any documentation that isn’t covered by your connected sources — API references, PDF guides, internal wikis.
-Add as many sources as you need.
+Upload any documentation not covered by connected sources — API references, PDF guides, internal wikis.
+Add as many sources as needed.

 3

-Open Custom Q&A and add entries for the questions your team answers most often.
-Start with your top 10 to 20 “how do I…” questions.
-These give you precise control over the answer the chatbot provides.
+Go to the Q&A tab and add entries for questions your team answers most often.
+Start with your top 10 to 20 “how do I…” questions for precise answer control.

 4